pveller/orolo-benchmark/README.md

 ```

 To get a detailed report and see what the engines guess wrong you will have to run the script.

+I am sure one can come up with the benchmark that yields quite the opposite results.
+This benchmark is representative of what kinds of dates and date ranges I needed to be able to recognise in a natural language sentence and that's why I built _orolo_ in the first place.